ShaniStaretz/Server-Monitoring-System/README.md

 The Servers Monitoring System is designed to monitor server health, track status changes, and send real-time notifications.
 This solution integrates with a PostgreSQL database, using functions, triggers, and a Node.js backend to provide alerts based on server health.

+The application follows the MVC (Model-View-Controller) architecture, which ensures a clean separation of concerns and modularizes the codebase for easier maintenance and scalability.

 ### Key Features

 *  Real-Time Server Health Monitoring: Monitors servers and tracks whether they are Healthy or Unhealthy.